Battery or Fuel-Powered

 Each person is limited to a maximum of 20 spare batteries.

-For more information on dangerous goods, visit the FAA's Pack Safe page and TSA What Can I Bring page.
+For more information on dangerous goods, visit the FAA's Pack Safe, opens in a new window page and TSA What Can I Bring, opens in a new window page.
 Damaged, defective or recalled lithium batteries must not be carried in carry-on or checked baggage.
-Additional information concerning recalled consumer batteries and battery systems may be located on the Consumer Product Safety Commission website.
+Additional information concerning recalled consumer batteries and battery systems may be located on the Consumer Product Safety Commission, opens in a new window website.